 Fr.
 Charles Irvin

-And so we live in a strange world, don’t we?
+We live in a strange world, don’t we?
 So many people begin things with good intentions, wonderful visions, and really want to make things better, both in their own lives and in the lives of others.
-Many revolutionaries really wanted to make the lives of their countrymen better.
+Marx and Lenin, the fathers of communism, really wanted to make the lives of their countrymen better.
 We went to war in Vietnam with good intentions.
-Federal bailouts were supposed to reduce our unemployment rate.
-But, as in so many great efforts, things can eventually go wrong.
+Atomic energy was supposed to make the world a better place.
+But, as in so many great efforts, things are likely to eventually go wrong.

 The same is true in our own personal lives.
 People fall in love and get married with nothing but the best of intentions, with high hopes, with hearts filled with love, and with wonderful visions.
 Then, somewhere along the line, things turn sour.

 Life is mixture of good and evil.
 We are imperfect people living in an imperfect world.
 There’s much in our nation that is both good and bad.
 Our governmental officials are both good and bad.
 There’s much in our Church that is good, and there are some bad things in it too.
 If we’re honest, we see that there is both good and bad in us individually and collectively.
 Everywhere we look we find this strange mixture of what’s right and what’s wrong.

 The world of great literature and the world of great art try to help us deal with this mixture of good and evil.
 The famous Star Wars movie series presents good people who, for some mysterious reason, go over to the Dark Side.
 The authors and producers of Star Wars didn’t give us an explanation of why this happens, theygave us only the epic struggle of good trying to overcome evil.
 The world’s great writers, novelists and poets give us no ultimate answer to the problem of evil’s origins; the only thing they can do is help us deal with the problem.